fbrettnich/hcloud-snapshot-as-backup/README.md

 According to the selected mode, you can set your Server IDs in the config under `servers`.

 **8. Choose a name for your snapshots (optional)**
-Specify what you want your snapshots to be called in the config under `snapshot-name`.
+Specify how you want your snapshots to be named under `snapshot-name` in the config.
 By default they are named `<server name>-<timestamp>`.

 | Placeholder | Value               |